rickvanderwolk/coffee-counter/README.md

 ## State of project

 This project kind of works for my setup, but it’s not always spot on.
-The code is tailored to my specific situation and has not been optimized for easy installation or broader use.
-Documentation is minimal, so modifications may be required to fit your needs.
+The code is tailored to my specific situation and has not been optimized for easy installation or broader use so modifications may be required to fit your needs.

 ## Notes